San José Church: History

-Juan Ponce de León, the first governor of Puerto Rico, was buried in the crypt of the church from 1559 to 1836, when his remains were exhumed and later transferred to the Cathedral of San Juan Bautista.
-However, his coat of arms is still located near the main altar.
-His grandson, Juan Ponce de Leon II is buried in the crypt beneath the Sanctuary's floor.
-Puerto Rican painter José Campeche is also buried in the church.
+Juan Ponce de León, the first governor of Puerto Rico, was buried in the crypt of the church from 1559 to 1836, when his remains were exhumed and later transferred to the San Juan Cathedral.
+His grandson, Juan Ponce de Leon II is still buried in the crypt beneath the shrine floor.
+The church crypt continued being used as a burial place for the Spanish governors of Puerto Rico throughout the period of the Captaincy General.
+Puerto Rican painter José Campeche is also buried within the church.